Article

 • Design system integration.
 UX engineers also focus on integrating the design into a design system or component library.
 This promotes consistency and efficiency by enabling the reuse of design elements across different parts of the product, creating a cohesive user experience.

-Who designers vs engineers collaborate with
+UX designers vs engineers collaboration team

 UX designers